-Colonel Jay A. Johnson is the Commander, 71st Flying Training Wing, Vance Air Force Base, Okla.
-He leads a wing of over 2,700 personnel conducting specialized undergraduate pilot training for more than 400 U.S. Air Force and Allied student pilots each year.
+UNITED STATES AIR FORCE COLONEL CHARLES D. THROCKMORTON IV Colonel Charles D. Throckmorton IV is the Commander, 71st Flying Training Wing, Vance Air Force Base, Okla.
+He leads a wing of over 2,700 personnel conducting specialized undergraduate pilot training for more than 300 U.S. Air Force and Allied student pilots each year.
 The wing operates a fleet of over 200 aircraft, flies more than 55,000 sorties and logs over 80,000 flying hours each year.
 He is also responsible for executing \$550 million in flying and base operations contracts.
+Colonel Throckmorton was born in Atlanta, Georgia and was commissioned in 2000 as a graduate of the ROTC program at the University of Georgia.
+He completed Undergraduate Pilot Training at Columbus Air Force Base in 2002 and has served in a variety of positions at the squadron, group, wing, and headquarters level to include commanding the 9th Airlift Squadron and as the Deputy Operations Group Commander at Dover Air Force Base.
+Prior to his current assignment, Colonel Throckmorton served as the 60th Operations Group Commander, Travis Air Force Base, California.
+Colonel Throckmorton is a command pilot with more than 2,300 hours supporting operations Iraqi Freedom, Enduring Freedom, and New Dawn.